alphagov/govuk-developer-docs/source/manual/get-started.html.md

 Add yourself to a lists of users found in [the data for the infra-security project][infra-terra].
 There are 5 groups:

-- `govuk-administrators`: people in Reliability Engineering who are working on GOV.UK infrastructure
+- `govuk-administrators`: people who are working on GOV.UK infrastructure
 - `govuk-internal-administrators`: people in GOV.UK who are working on GOV.UK infrastructure including Architects, Lead Developers and anyone else working on the AWS migration
 - `govuk-powerusers`: anyone else who can have production access on GOV.UK
 - `govuk-platformhealth-powerusers`: as above but for members of the GOV.UK Platform Health team.
 (Same access rights as above, we just have limits on the number of users per role).